Kunal2341/AzureCompetition/README.md

 # Architecture

 ![Architecture Diagram Image](https://github.com/Kunal2341/AzureCompetition/raw/main/architectureDiagram.png)
+# Accessible Directions
+The following is code which calls multiple APIS from **Azure**  and **GCP**.
+This is part 2 of the code which will be installed in the Azure Function.
+I have broken down the steps.
+Steps **1-6** are saving data to mongoDB while steps **7-14** the calculations of creating the directions.

 # Steps
 1. Locate the center of a specific college and get its lat long coordinates. (*selenium*)